Literature: Memoirs of an Invisible Man

 - Power Incontinence

 - Required Secondary Powers: Part of Nick's problem is that he has only some of these related to invisibility.
-His food isn't actually invisible until some time after he digests; he vomits the first time he sees himself in the mirror as he's digesting.
+His food isn't actually invisible until some time after he digests; he vomits the first time he sees himself in the mirror as it's digesting.
 The only thing that he can put on that's similarly invisible is the outfit he wore when rendered invisible; any dust that lands on him is visible.
 He can still see just fine, however.

 - See the Invisible: Usually the footprint method, though the "something all over" method is used intentionally a few times (for example, when Nick and Alice go out to eat).